waltervrossem/MSAP1gen/README.md

 # MSAP1

 This repository contains the code required to generate synthetic lightcurves to test MSAP1.
-To generate from scratch, MESA 24.08.1 and gyre 9.1.1 are required then run `make_inputs.sh`.
+To generate from scratch, first install MESA 24.08.1 and gyre 9.1.1 are and then run `run_mesa.sh`.
+Then, to create the inputs run `make_inputs.sh`.

 To create the lightcurves, run `psls.py` in `src/psls/psls-1.9/psls.py` and not the one from https://sites.lesia.obspm.fr/psls/ as the version in this repository has various changes and additions